GitHubDragonFly/AB-Modbus-Master/README.md

 Intended to be used solely as a testing tool (not fit for any production environment).
 Try to resort to READING only, unless you really need to WRITE (which could potentially be dangerous when dealing with PLCs).

-It is designed to use embedded dll libraries: unmanaged plctag.dll and managed LibplctagWrapper.dll.
+It is designed to use embedded dll libraries (added to resources): unmanaged plctag.dll and managed LibplctagWrapper.dll.
-This was done so the app can be in the form of a standalone executable file (somewhat unorthodox approach).
+This was done so the app can be in the form of a standalone executable file, which might be considered as somewhat unorthodox approach.

 Once run, this app is supposed to create a copy of the plctag.dll file in the application folder (because this is unmanaged library), load it in memory when needed and delete the file when the app is closed.

 Possible BUG: The app might hang on a still active TCP connection so give it a few seconds before deciding to close the app.
 If the plctag.dll file is still present in the application folder then open the Task Manager, force close the app and delete the file manually.
 It would be a good habit to always check the Task Manager.
+Keeping and running the executable file on the Desktop allows for ease of seeing the creation/deletion of the plctag.dll file.

-See the ApplicationEvents.vb file for code that etracts the plctag.dll library.
+See the ApplicationEvents.vb file for the code that etracts the plctag.dll library.

 ## Important Note:
 Some AntiVirus software might detect this behavior as a Trojan, that's why you get the whole solution